NetCal/DNC/README.md

 # Development with Eclipse

-This small guide assumes you have installed Eclipse 2020-03 (4.15.0), a Java 13 JDK (preferably OpenJDK) and a git command line client.
+This small guide assumes you have installed Eclipse 2021-03 (4.19.0), a Java 16 JDK (preferably OpenJDK) and a git command line client.

 ## Setting up the Project in Eclipse
-* Navigate to you Eclipse workspace directory, clone the DNC repository to it and pull the submodules.
+* Navigate to you Eclipse workspace directory, clone the NCorg DNC repository to it and pull the submodules.

 * In Eclipse, navigate to `File > New > Java Project`, use the name `DNC` and click `Finish` (you do not need to create a module-info in the next dialog).
 This creates a `DNC` project in your workbench.